fsprojects/FSharp.Json/README.md

 There's convenient way to override default configuration by using `JsonConfig.create` function.
 All parameters of the function are optional and those that are provided override default values.

-Examples of how to create and use JsonConfig could be found on pages discussing corresponding features.
 For example, custom `jsonFieldNaming` could be found [here](#change-all-fields-names).

 #### Unformatted JSON